mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step1.md

 As you can see, there is currently one cluster named kubernetes and one user kubernetes-admin.
 In this case, the context is kubernetes-admin@kubernetes.

-To see the current context, we can run the below command:
+To see the current context, type in the terminal or click on the below command:

 `kubectl config current-context`{{execute}}